Top 6 TED Talks About Computer Science

 Infusing Data Science with Empathy

 The global population will produce an estimated 463 exabytes - or 463,000,000,000,000,000,000 bytes - per day by 2025.
 No single protocol dictates how raw data is used by governments, corporations, and individuals.
-Information designer Giorgia Lupi advocates for data humanism as a ruling principle in her 2017 computer science TED Talk.
+Information designer Giorgia Lupi advocates for data humanism as a ruling principle in her TED Talk.

 Lupi referred to recent election projections as a failure of data-based narratives.
 Filtering inputs from polling, historical results, and demographic data into a single statistic ignores stories at the ground level.
 She argues that data scientists and information experts need to keep people at the forefront of their work.